holgi/gitdict/README.rst

 testing on other platforms or Python versions.

-If the installation with ``python3 setup.py`` doesn't work, try to install pygit2 manually first.
-On my setup the cffi-package was missing.
+If the installation with ``python3 setup.py`` doesn't work, try to install pygit2 manually first - this is the tricky part.
+E.g. on my setup the cffi-package was missing.

 In other words: Works for me ;-)